Jbern16/TrainsJava/README.md

    * find number of trips with an exact number of stops using a depth first search

   shortestRoute(String start of route, String end of route)
-   * find shortest route between two stations using Dijkstra's Algorirth
+   * find shortest route between two stations using Dijkstra's Algorithm

   amountOfTripsWithinDistance(String start of route, String end of route, Integer maximum distance allowed)
    * find all routes from start to end under a certain distance apart using a depth first search.